 What is 'dual fuel'?

 A dual fuel plan or tariff is one where you get both your gas and electricity from the same supplier, on the same contract.
 It’s good for the supplier because they get the income from persuading you to take their gas as well as their electricity (or their electricity as well as their gas).

 But even better, it could be good for you, too.
 Many people find these tariffs more convenient and time saving, as you only get one bill and there’s only one dual fuel supplier to deal with if you have a question or problem.
 In today’s ultra-busy, multi-tasking world, anything that saves you time has got to be a good thing.

 You can usually also get extra discounts for signing up to a dual fuel tariff – and anything that saves you money has also got to be a good thing too.

-This discount will appear as a percentage taken off your bill, which your dual fuel supplier will deduct each month or at the end of a year.
+The discount will usually appear as a percentage taken off your bill, which your dual fuel supplier deducts each month or at the end of a year.

 If you get both your fuels from the same supplier, but you’re not sure whether you’re actually on a dual fuel contract, the easiest way to find out is to check your energy bills or statements.
 If they don’t seem to show that you’re on a dual fuel deal, call your supplier to find out, and ask whether you could save money by changing to dual fuel prices.

 If you currently get your gas and electricity from two different suppliers, you’re certainly not on a dual fuel contract.